Skip to main content

 Water: All checkpoints provide hot water.
 However, at remote checkpoints it may be impossible to serve the requested quantities at all times.
 In that case the athlete has to wait until enough hot water is available again or use his/her own stove to melt snow.
 At remote checkpoints it can also not be guaranteed that the water handed out is always boiling hot.

-Athletes in the 185 and 500 km races do need to leave each checkpoint with at least 3 litres of water filled in insulated flasks.
+Athletes in the 185 and 500 km races do need to leave each checkpoint with at least 3 litres of water.
 Depending on the respective distance that will be covered, 3 litres may not be enough.
 So, either the athlete takes more water or is prepared to stop and melt snow out on the trail.

 Athletes in the 20 and 50 km races get a hot drink and snacks at their aid stations.
 At Laxforsberget Checkpoint the 50 km athletes can also eat a warm meal.